51 Brilliant Health Tricks You’ll Want to Make a Habit

 You think this keeps your behind free from bacteria lurking on the bowl, but lately urology experts have been saying that squatting could lead to a urinary tract infection.
 Hovering above the toilet contracts pelvic muscles, which can prevent your bladder from completely emptying and allow bacteria to grow.
-If you’re really freaked about germs, cover the seat with toilet paper instead.
-You should also know the common things in your house that could make you sick.
+If you’re really freaked about germs, cover the seat with toilet paper instead and avoid these other ways you’ve been using the toilet wrong.

 Stop driving in flip-flops

 These sandals can slip off and either get stuck under the brake and gas pedals or depress both pedals at the same time, says former police officer and certified traffic safety and crash expert John E. Langan.
 “Driving is the most dangerous activity the average person will do in his lifetime.
 Why would anyone want to make it even more dangerous by wearing the wrong shoes?” he says.
 The next time you must get behind the wheel wearing flip-flops, just slip them off and set them on the seat next to you.
 “Driving barefoot is better than wearing flip-flops,” says William Van Tassel, manager of driver-training programs at AAA’s national office.
-Check out these other 11 scary reasons you should stop wearing flip-flops, even when you’re not behind the wheel.
+And there are actually more scary reasons you should stop wearing flip-flops, even when you’re not behind the wheel.